Megaflood — The Good Reviews Keep Coming In

 Megaflood Unleashed

 Megaflood is here!
 The ebook and paperback versions of my new natural disaster thriller are being released today.
 You can find them at all major outlets, from Amazon to Apple Books, to Barnes and Noble, and more.
 If you took advantage of the discounted presale opportunity, your ebook account already has a copy waiting.
-If not, it
+If not, it’s easy to grab one using the link above.

 Posted in Author, Northwest Tales | Tagged , , , , , , | Comments Off on Megaflood Unleashed